Stem Cells for Elbow Injury

-The elbow is a true crossroads.
-It is an intersection of bones, ligaments, muscles and connective tissue.
+The elbow is a true crossroad.
+It is an intersection of bones, ligaments, muscles, and connective tissue.
 Maneuvering the difficulties of an elbow injury can be a daunting task for surgeons and patients alike.
 The delicate balance of the elbow’s inner working can easily be disrupted by one false move, leading to further distress and recuperation.

 - 1 Stem Cells Are a Comprehensive Treatment for the Complexities of Elbow Injury